Becoming a GP teacher at Imperial College London

 Course Lead: Dr Sian Powell

 The Year 6 General Practice Student Assistantship aims to prepare students towards graduation by developing their skills in consulting and managing patients independently, under close supervision.
 Students should be given opportunities to become fully immersed in the work and life of the practice, as they work alongside their supervising GP.
-They should hold their own clinics so that they can improve their consulting and decision-making processes whilst dealing with every day primary care problems, and start to learn the art of managing risk and uncertainty, all of which underpin high quality general practice.
+They should hold their own clinics so that they can improve their consulting and decision-making processes whilst dealing with everyday primary care problems, and start to learn the art of managing risk and uncertainty, all of which underpin high-quality general practice.

 The course assessments are designed to support this learning in practice and facilitate giving feedback and reflection.

-Students attend a three-week residential placement, with the first and last day taking place at the department for introductory and debrief tutorials.
+Students attend a four-week residential placement, with the first and last day taking place at the department for introductory and debrief tutorials.
 In some cases, students stay with their GP Teachers or someone from the practice, or they may arrange their own accommodation as many take the opportunity to stay at home.

 Whilst on the placement, students will need to complete a number of their own GP clinics (under supervision), complete a brief clinical audit as well as two case-based discussions, and two mini-clinical evaluation exercises.